 Cracked windshield forces American Airlines flight to make emergency landing in Boston

-BOSTON - An American Airlines flight bound for Spain was forced to divert to Logan Airport Wednesday night due to a cracked windshield, Massachusetts State Police said.
+BOSTON - An American Airlines flight bound for Spain was forced to divert to Logan Airport in Boston Wednesday night because of a cracked windshield, according to Massachusetts State Police.

-American Airlines Flight No. 94 took off from JFK Airport in New York and was headed to Madrid, Spain.
+American Airlines Flight 94 took off from JFK Airport in New York City and was headed to Madrid, Spain when it was diverted to Boston because of what the airline said was a "maintenance issue."

-The flight landed safely in Boston at 10:14 p.m.
-The plane taxied to the gate under its on own power.

-American Airlines said in a statement the plane was diverted "due to a maintenance issue," and upon landing in Boston was taken out of service to be inspected by a maintenance team.
+The flight landed safely at 10:14 p.m. at Logan Airport and it taxied to the gate under its on own power.
+American Airlines said the jet was taken out of service to be inspected by their maintenance team.

-No injuries were reported.
-Passengers will depart for Madrid on Thursday morning on a replacement aircraft, the airline said.
+No one was hurt.
+Passengers were forced to spend the night in Boston.
+They'll leave for Madrid on a new flight on a replacement jet Thursday afternoon.

 U.S. airline safety has been under renewed scrutiny after the door panel of an Alaska Airlines flight blew out in mid-air last month, just minutes after the Boeing 737 Max 9 aircraft had taken off from Portland, Oregon.